 Location of problem Type of problem Cause and action Create and Share File System dialog box The KAQM23537-E message is displayed when a storage system is registered on the node.
 A RAID group has been created, but there is not enough capacity on the disk to create an LU.
 Increase the disk capacity or reduce the size of the LU to be created, and then retry the operation.
-Create and Share File System dialog box Create File System dialog box Edit File System dialog box If Yes is selected for Use namespace, no values are displayed for Tenant hard quota or Storage capacity used, and the namespace cannot be used.
+Create and Share File System dialog box Create File System dialog box Edit File System dialog box If Yes is selected for Use namespace , no values are displayed for Tenant hard quota or Storage capacity used , and the namespace cannot be used.
 An error occurred during communication with the HCP system.
 Check the operating status of the HCP system.
 After that, in the Configuration Wizard, on the 6-3.
 HCP settings page, click the Test Connection button.
 Confirm that a successful connection with the HCP system can be made, and then retry the operation.
 Expand File System dialog box When a file system that uses a namespace is being expanded, communication with the HCP system fails, and the KAQM26118-E message (HTTP return code: 100) is displayed.
 An attempt to connect to the NIS server failed.
 Make sure that there are no problems with the NIS server settings or the network status.
 Resolve any problems, and then retry the operation.
-Device Manager An attempt to send configuration information from Hitachi File Services Manager to Device Manager fails (the KAQM23024-E, KAQM23025-E, or KAQM23026-E message is displayed).
-See the causes of the KAQM23028-E message being displayed in the Edit HDvM Settings dialog box.
+Linking with Device Manager See the causes of the KAQM23028-E message being displayed in the Edit HDvM Settings dialog box.
 See the action for the KAQM23028-E message in the Edit HDvM Settings dialog box.
 Unable to log in to the Device Manager GUI to use Hitachi File Services Manager (the KAQM23030-E message is displayed).
 If Hitachi File Services Manager and Device Manager are on different servers, the settings of the user account management server might be incorrect.
 If Hitachi File Services Manager and Device Manager are on different servers, make sure that the user account management server settings are correct.
 For details, see the Installation and Configuration Guide.
 A Device Manager administrator might not have administrator permissions for Hitachi File Services Manager.
-Give the the administrator permissions for Hitachi File Services Manager to the user who wants to log in to the Device Manager GUI to use Hitachi File Services Manager.
+Give the the administrator permissions for Hitachi File Services Manager to the user who wants to log in to the Device Manager.
+GUI to use Hitachi File Services Manager.